SystemsApproach/tcpcc/variants.rst

 earlier, three other factors have the potential to change the equation.
 First, 5G deployments will likely support *network slicing*, a mechanism that isolates different traffic classes.
-This means each slice has its own queue, where these queues can be sized and managed in a different way.
+This means each slice has its own queue, where these queues can be sized and scheduled in different ways.
 Second, the proliferation of *small cells* will likely reduce the number of flows competing for bandwidth at a given basestation.
 Third, it will become increasingly common for 5G-connected devices to be served from a nearby edge cloud.
 This means